- Instructions for Form 8821 - Main Contents

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 Form 8821 authorizes the IRS to disclose your confidential tax information to the person you appoint.
 This form is provided for your convenience and its use is voluntary.
 The information is used by the IRS to determine what confidential tax information your appointee can inspect and/or receive.
 Section 6103(c) and its regulations require you to provide this information if you want to designate an appointee to inspect and/or receive your confidential tax information.
 Under section 6109, you must disclose your identification number.
 If you don’t provide all the information requested on this form, we may not be able to honor the authorization.
 Providing false or fraudulent information may subject you to penalties.

 We may disclose this information to the Department of Justice for civil or criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.

 If you have comments concerning the accuracy of these time estimates or suggestions for making Form 8821 simpler, we would be happy to hear from you.
-You can send your comments from www.irs.gov/formspubs.
-Click on "More Information" and then on "Give us feedback."
+You can send your comments from IRS.gov/FormComments.
 Or you can send your comments to the Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Do not send Form 8821 to this address.
-Instead, see the Where To File Chart, earlier.
+Don’t send Form 8821 to this office.
+Instead, see the Where To File Chart.